 Slovenia as an e-commerce market

-The combination of high GDP per capita, euro adoption, a 22% VAT rate (lower than many neighbouring markets at similar income levels), and strong logistics connectivity makes Slovenia a logical addition to any Central European export strategy.
-UK sellers already shipping to Croatia (25% VAT) will find Slovenia's 22% rate comparatively customer-friendly, particularly for orders near or slightly above the €150 threshold.
+The combination of relatively high regional incomes, euro pricing, a 22% VAT rate (lower than several neighbouring markets), and the Koper-anchored logistics network means Slovenia can be bolted onto an existing EU export strategy with little extra work.
+UK sellers already shipping to Croatia (25% VAT) will find Slovenia's 22% rate comparatively customer-friendly.

 Practical considerations for UK sellers

-IOSS registration — or selling through a platform that handles IOSS — makes the biggest practical difference for orders below €150.
-Without IOSS, a £28 on-delivery charge on a £99 order is a significant friction point.
-With IOSS, the same order delivers with no surprise charge, which reduces basket abandonment and delivery refusals.
+IOSS registration — or selling through a platform that handles IOSS — makes the biggest practical difference for orders whose goods value is €150 or under.
+Without IOSS, a £28 on-delivery charge on a £99 order is enough to trigger refused deliveries and complaints.
+With IOSS, the same order arrives with no surprise charge (the flat €3 customs duty is settled on the seller's side), which reduces basket abandonment and delivery refusals.

-For orders above €150, clear communication about potential import charges is the key to a good customer experience.
+For orders IOSS can't cover — goods value above €150 — clear communication about import charges is the key to a good customer experience.
 Slovenian consumers are accustomed to paying VAT — it simply needs to be expected rather than surprising.
-Including a note at checkout explaining that orders above €150 may be subject to Slovenian VAT and customs handling gives customers the information they need.
+Include a note at checkout explaining that unless VAT was collected at checkout, Slovenian VAT and a customs handling fee will be charged on delivery, whatever the order is worth.